streamwall/streamwall/README.md

 ## Installation

-Download and install the latest release for your system from the [Releases page](https://github.com/streamwall/streamwall/releases).
+Download and install the latest release for your system from the [Releases page](https://github.com/streamwall/streamwall/releases)

-- The latest stable build is always available on the [Releases page](https://github.com/streamwall/streamwall/releases) or `release` branch of this repository.
+- The latest stable build is always available on the [Releases page](https://github.com/streamwall/streamwall/releases) or `release` branch of this repository
-- The latest development build is available on the `main` branch of this repository.
+- The latest development build is available on the `main` branch of this repository

 ## Media